geertu/teensy3-bcu2/README.md

 This way you can have custom USB devices or similar changes on a per-project base without having to mess around with your *Teensyduino* installation.

+Using `M_REPLACE_CORE` allows you to only use the core files in your source tree.
+This is useful if you want to replace the whole core.

 #### Usage with Eclipse